NVIDIA/framework-reproducibility/README.md

      `tf.keras.losses.CategoricalCrossentropy`,
      `tf.keras.losses.sparse_categorical_crossentropy`, and
      `tf.keras.losses.SparseCategoricalCrossentropy`), are known to inject
-     nondetermininsm in backprop.
+     nondetermininsm into backprop.
 See TensorFlow
      [issue 38185](https://github.com/tensorflow/tensorflow/issues/38185).
-     A confirmed work-around is to use separate non-fused softmax and cross-entropy.
-For example, assuming you're using `tf.keras`, select the activation on the final layer (e.g. a `Dense` layer) to be 'softmax' (which chooses `tf.nn.softmax`) and then, for the loss function, continue to use `tf.keras.losses.categorical_crossentropy` (possibly by using its wrapper
-     class `tf.keras.losses.CategoricalCrossentropy`) or
+     A confirmed work-around is to use separate non-fused softmax and cross-entropy ops.
+For example, assuming you're using `tf.keras`, select the activation on the final layer (e.g. a `Dense` layer) to be 'softmax' (which chooses `tf.nn.softmax`) and then, for the loss function, continue to use `tf.keras.losses.categorical_crossentropy` (possibly by using its wrapper class `tf.keras.losses.CategoricalCrossentropy`) or
      `tf.keras.losses.sparse_categorical_crossentropy` (possibly by using its
      wrapper class `tf.keras.losses.SparseCategoricalCrossentropy`).
 Since it
      uses non-fused kernels, the work-around will be lower performance.
-     Theoretically, you should also set the loss function parameter `from_logits` to `False`, perhaps only for performance reasons, since setting it to `True` is a no-op arithmetically and does not appear to contribute to nondeterminism.
+     Theoretically, you should also set the loss function parameter `from_logits` to `False`, perhaps only for performance reasons since setting it to `True` is a no-op arithmetically and does not appear to contribute to nondeterminism.
 A patch is
      [in development](https://github.com/NVIDIA/framework-determinism/pull/21).